Bonaire is home to some beautiful beaches. Please find below our selection!

-1 No Name Beach on the uninhabited island of Klein Bonaire
+1 No Name Beach at the uninhabited island of Klein Bonaire

 Klein Bonaire is a little piece of paradise right in front of Bonaire.
 No inhabitants, no buildings and no facilities are found here.
 You can enjoy a beautiful drift snorkel along the reefs that surround Klein Bonaire.
-Take a watertaxi from Caribe Watersports for the passage of 15 minutes.
+Take a watertaxi ($15 return ticket) for the passage of 15 minutes.

 The beautiful shallow water Lac Bay is located in the South-West of Bonaire.
 From your beach chair you have the most amazing view over the bay, where local and international windsurf champions practice their tricks.
-Watch the pros, have a drink at the Sorobon Beach Resort or at the Hangout Beach Bar and enjoy life…..
+Watch the pros, have a drink at the Hangout Beach Bar and enjoy life…

 3 Te Amo Beach